 Start generally with things like “be active” and “eat healthy.”
-Expand the list with specific goals like “eat broccoli 5 times a week” or “walk 30 minutes on Monday, swim 20 laps on Tuesday, bicycle 2 miles on Wednesday…” Keep the list handy and add to it as you come up with more healthy goals.
-We recommend people keep a list on their refrigerator at home and a copy on their desk at work.
+Expand the list with specific goals like “eat broccoli 5 times a week” or “walk 30 minutes on Monday, swim 20 laps on Tuesday, bicycle 2 miles on Wednesday.”
+We recommend keeping your list on your phone and where you can see it – like your refrigerator or desk – and add to it as you come up with more healthy goals.

 2. Make a plan and let people know about it.

-Communication is important to ensuring support, acceptance, and compliance with the changes.
+Communication is important to ensuring support, acceptance, and compliance with your changes.
 Keep a schedule with planned exercise and meals.
-Make sure you and every member of your family are aware of what will be happening and when it will happen, then keep the schedule where everyone can see it easily.
+Make sure you and every member of your family are aware of what will be happening and when.
+Keep the schedule where everyone can easily see it.

 3. Plan meals and make a shopping list.